openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 .. tab:: Get started with Python

-   Try the :doc:`Python Quick Start Example <notebooks/201-vision-monodepth-with-output>` to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.
+   Try the `Python Quick Start Example <https://docs.openvino.ai/nightly/notebooks/201-vision-monodepth-with-output.html>`_ to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.

    .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif
       :width: 400

    Visit the :doc:`Tutorials <tutorials>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:

-   * :doc:`OpenVINO Python API Tutorial <notebooks/002-openvino-api-with-output>`
+   * `OpenVINO Python API Tutorial <https://docs.openvino.ai/nightly/notebooks/002-openvino-api-with-output.html>`_
-   * :doc:`Basic image classification program with Hello Image Classification <notebooks/001-hello-world-with-output>`
+   * `Basic image classification program with Hello Image Classification <https://docs.openvino.ai/nightly/notebooks/001-hello-world-with-output.html>`_
-   * :doc:`Convert a PyTorch model and use it for image background removal <notebooks/205-vision-background-removal-with-output>`
+   * `Convert a PyTorch model and use it for image background removal <https://docs.openvino.ai/nightly/notebooks/205-vision-background-removal-with-output.html>`_

 .. tab:: Get started with C++